blipson89/Synthesis/README.md

 	}

 Ready to try it?
 Get the package off NuGet and have fun!
 See the docs in the wiki for more information and a deeper dive into how it works.

-Synthesis also [works great with Blade](/kamsar/Synthesis/wiki/Using-Synthesis-with-Blade), a presentation framework it was designed alongside.
-When using Blade with it you practically forget you were even using an object mapper.

 ### Why "Synthesis"?